ducakar/TextureReplacer/README.md

 Heads and suits are assigned either manually (custom Kerbals) or pseudo-randomly (generic Kerbals).
 Pseudo-random assignment is based on a Kerbal's name, which ensures the same head/suit is always assigned to a given Kerbal.
+Additionally it is also possible to assign suits consecutively, based on rooster index, or based on Kerbal experience if KerbalStats plugin is present.

 Head textures reside inside `Heads/` directory and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the same as the head texture